Omniverse-Web3-Labs/Introduction/docs/Deployment.md

   ```bash
   ./target/release/node-template  --dev --base-path ./data
   ```

+  If you don't want the history data in the next time, just delete the `./data` directory.

   Note that if you **don't want** to restore history state of the parachain, use the following command. **But this will lead you to re-deploy everything next time (including the smart contracts deployed on other chains)**